Doing Business in Cameroon

 - Commonwealth (since November 1995).

-- World Bank (WB), the United Nations (UN), the International Monetary Fund (IMF), the World Trade Organization (WTO)
+- World Bank (WB), the United Nations (UN), the International Monetary Fund (IMF), the World Trade Organisation (WTO)